benbjurstrom/cloudflare-images-php/README.md

 ```
 ###

-Use your Cloudflare API token and Account ID to create a new api instance.
+Create a new api instance.
 ```php
 use BenBjurstrom\CloudflareImages\CloudflareImages;
 ...